EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.lensing.md

 ### astro.lensing.iplane_rms_norm

-iplane_rms_norm function                                           glens Description:   Given a model parameters of a lens, and the images position, calculate the best source
+iplane_rms_norm function                                           glens Description:   Given a model parameters of a lens, and the images position, calculate the best source position that minimize the residuals in